JCT FC: Stadium

-JCT Mills Football Club used Guru Nanak Stadium of Ludhiana for their National Football League and Punjab State Super Football League matches.
+JCT Mills used Guru Nanak Stadium of Ludhiana.
+It served as club's home ground for National Football League and Punjab State Super League matches.
 The stadium has a capacity of approximately 30,000 spectators.

 JCT Mills has also used Guru Gobind Singh Stadium in Jalandhar for some seasonal home matches of the National Football League and Punjab State Football League.

 Rivalries

 JCT shared rivalry with local side FC Punjab Police, which emerged as one of the strongest sides in Punjab State Super Football League.
 They have also enjoyed rivalries with two other local sides: Leaders Club (Jalandhar), and Border Security Force.
+In the 1960s nd 70s, the club shared a fierce rivalry with Mohammedan Sporting of Kolkata.

-Notable former players
+Notable players

 For all former notable JCT Mills FC players with a Wikipedia article, see: JCT Mills FC players.